FirdousNath/audio_qoohoo/README.md

 - toggle icon when audio finishes
 - clear functionality do not delete recordings from internal storage
+- on listing waves are not appearing on Android

 ## Scope of improvemnts